Email Security for Retail: 10 Ways to Use AI to Protect Your Business

 Retail operations process data that provides immediate value to cybercriminals.
 Payment card numbers enable direct financial fraud.
 Customer contact details fuel identity theft operations.
 Loyalty program balances can be quickly monetized through fraudulent transactions.

-Administrative credentials for e-commerce platforms and point-of-sale systems unlock entire operational environments, enabling attackers to modify payment settings, access customer databases, or manipulate inventory systems.
+Administrative credentials for e-commerce platforms and point-of-sale systems grant attackers access to entire operational environments, enabling them to modify payment settings, access customer databases, or manipulate inventory systems.

 Complex Vendor Ecosystems and Supply Chain Vulnerabilities